PatricioGuinle/CoffeMIDI/README.md

   <img src="https://github.com/PatricioGuinle/CoffeMIDI/blob/main/readme%20img/step 4.png?raw=true" alt="Coffe MIDI Step4"/>
 </p>

-You can also open a piano roll and see the MIDI content while playing
+You can also open a piano roll and look at the MIDI content while playing

 Hope you enjoy it !!